 Operating segments are defined as components of an enterprise that engage in business activities for which separate financial information is available and evaluated regularly by the Company's Chief Operating Decision Maker (the "CODM"), in deciding how to allocate resources and assess performance.
 The Company's CODM is its Chief Executive Officer.
-Based on the Company's internal reporting structure, the Company consists of two operating segments: Video and Cable Access.
+Based on the Company's internal reporting structure, the Company consists of two operating segments: Video and Broadband.
+During the third quarter of fiscal 2022, the Company's Cable Access segment was renamed the Broadband segment to reflect a broader strategic view of the category.
+There has been no change to the composition of the segment; therefore, no prior periods were restated.
 The operating segments were determined based on the nature of the products offered.
 The Video segment provides video processing and production and playout solutions and services worldwide to broadcast and media companies, streaming new media companies, cable operators, and satellite and telecommunications Pay-TV service providers.
-The Cable Access segment provides cable access solutions and related services to cable operators globally.
+The Broadband segment provides cable access solutions and related services to cable operators globally.
 A measure of assets by segment is not applicable as segment assets are not included in the discrete financial information provided to the CODM.